The Black Book (list): Description

 Pages 32 & 33 of the booklet.
 Names that can be seen include Winston Churchill and Neville Chamberlain.

-The Sonderfahndungsliste G.B. was an appendix or supplement to the secret handbook Informationsheft Grossbritannien (Informationsheft GB), which provided information for German security services about institutions thought likely to resist the Nazis, including the private public schools, the Church of England, and the Boy Scouts.
+The Sonderfahndungsliste G.B. was an appendix or supplement to the secret handbook Informationsheft Grossbritannien (Informationsheft GB), which provided information for German security services about institutions thought likely to resist the Nazis, including public schools, the Church of England and the Boy Scouts.
 A general survey of British museums and art galleries suggested opportunities for looting.
 The handbook described the organisation of the British police and had a section analysing the British intelligence agencies.
 Following this, four pages had around 30 passport-sized photographs of individuals who also appeared in the appendix.

 The appendix, of 104 pages, was a list in alphabetical order of 2,820 names, some of which were duplicated.
 The term Fahndungsliste translates into "wanted list", and Sonderfahndungsliste into "specially" or "especially wanted list".
 The instructions "Sämtliche in der Sonderfahndungsliste G.B. aufgefürten Personen sind festzunehmen" ("all persons listed in the Special Wanted List G.B. are to be arrested") made this clear.

 Beside each name was the number of the Reich Security Main Office (RSHA) to which the person was to be handed over.
 Churchill was to be placed into the custody of Amt VI (Ausland-SD, Foreign Intelligence), but the vast majority of the people listed in the Black Book would be placed into the custody of Amt IV (Gestapo).
 The book had some significant errors, such as people who had died (Lytton Strachey, died in 1932) or were no longer based in the UK (Paul Robeson, moved back to the United States in 1939), and omissions (such as George Bernard Shaw, one of the few English language writers whose works were published and performed in Nazi Germany).

-The dimension of the booklet is given as 19 cm, and "Geheim!" ("Secret!") is printed on the cover.
-The facsimile version shows the printing in red, on a pale grey-green cover, and has 376 pages.
+The dimension of the booklet is given as 19 cm; "Geheim!" ("Secret!") is printed on the cover.
+The facsimile version shows the printing in red, on a pale grey-green cover and has 376 pages.